Homotopy Theory for C^{*}-algebras: Applications to the Category of -algebras

+Under this identification, composition of $K\!K$-elements correspond to composition of homotopy classes (cf.\ \cite{MR899916}).
+In particular, a $*$-homomorphism is a $K\!K$-equivalence if and only if it determines an invertible element in $K\!K$, as expected.

 \begin{thm} The category of {\em separable} \cast-algebras forms a category of fibrant objects with weak equivalences the $K\!K$-equivalences and fibrations the Schochet fibrations, denoted $\KK$, whose homotopy category $\Ho\KK$ is equivalent to the $K\!K$-category of Kasparov.
-It follows that Kasparov's $K\!K$-category is a stable triangulated category. \end{thm} \begin{proof} The proof of Theorem \ref{thm ord homotopy} works in this case as well and proves that $\KK$ is a category of fibrant objects.
+It follows that Kasparov's $K\!K$-category is a stable triangulated category. \end{thm} \begin{proof} The category of fibrant objects structure follows from Theorem~\ref{thm fibre homology fibrant object}, since $K\!K(D, -)$ gives a homology theory on $\Calg$ in the sense of Definition~\ref{defn fht} for all $D$ by Lemma~\ref{lem les for kk fib}.